Find out who needs protection the most

 There are currently two vaccines administered in the United States:

-Just as with a flu shot, and now COVID-19 vaccines, some people believe that getting a pneumococcal vaccine will cause them to come down with the flu or virus, or experience long-term side effects.
+Getting a pneumococcal vaccine will not cause you to come down with the flu, pneumonia or other virus, or experience long-term side effects, according to Dr. Suri.

-Not only will the pneumococcal vaccine help reduce the risk of contracting certain types of bacterial pneumonia, but it also guards against serious consequences resulting from the flu and severe infections, such as sepsis.
+Not only will the pneumococcal vaccine help reduce the risk of contracting certain types of bacterial pneumonia, but it also guards against serious consequences resulting from the flu and severe infections, like sepsis.

 Advertisement